pkmn/ps/view/README.md

 **will return subtly different results** because `format-battle` leverages the full `Battle` state (via the second parameter to the `LogFormatter`).

 #### `ChoiceBuilder`

+`ChoiceBuilder` provides a way to incrementally build up a player's response to a `|request|` message.
+It provides features such as filling in `pass` choices where appropriate, guarding against the wrong sorts of responses being issued for the various request types, and convenience helpers to allow for flexibly specifying choices in a more human-friendly and intuitive way.

 ```ts
 import {ChoiceBuilder} from '@pkmn/view';